fenago/kafka-advanced/labs/Lab03-1/README.md

-# LAB 2 Writing a Kafka Producer in Java
+# LAB 3-1: Writing a Kafka Producer in Java

-Welcome to the session 2 lab.
-The work for this lab is done in `~/kafka-advanced/lab2`.

 In this lab, you are going to create simple Java Kafka producer.
 You create a new replicated Kafka topic called `my-example-topic`, then you create